the-other-mariana/the-other-mariana/README.md

 ## Welcome :wave:

 Hi, my name is Mariana.
-I use GitHub to talk to myself and upload the software projects I spend my time on, hoping that maybe they will be useful for somebody, someday.<br />
+I use GitHub to talk to myself and keep an order in my code, so that it can be useful in the future, either to me or to anyone.
+I love software.

 My favorite branches from Computer Science include:

 - Computer Graphics
 - Computational Geometry
-- Simulation
+- Simulation (Math & Stats)
-- Concurrency
+- Threads
 - RESTful APIs
 - Sensors, motors & Microcontroller Boards